 - Raise your shoulders and push your lower back against the ground with the help of your ab muscles.

 - Slightly turn your upper body to one side and reach with your elbow to the knee of the opposite side (for example your left elbow to your right knee) while stretching the leg of the side of the elbow you use while still keeping it off the ground (continuing the example stretching your left leg).

 - Bring the stretched leg back into the starting position and repeat with the other side.
 Keep your shoulders off the ground during the exercise.

-For a good core workout keep your movements slow and controlled.
+Keep your movements slow and controlled to get in a good workout.
 If you don’t feel your obliques and abs fatiguing your bicycle crunch technique can likely use some improvement.

 Because bicycle crunches are more dynamic than planks they can strengthen your core more in a short amount of time.
 It is also relatively easy to do weighted bicycle crunches.
 This can speed up results even more.

 The next exercise is a standing alternative to the plank exercise.
 This can make it slightly more convenient to do and potentially more comfortable on your lower back.

 That aside, you likely want to hold some type of weight in your hands to make side bends challenging enough.
 Once you have that, take the following steps to do the exercise:

 - Start standing up with your feet shoulder-width apart, an upright posture, one arm hanging by your side with a dumbbell in your hand, and the hand of the other hand behind your head.
 Let gravity do its work on the hanging arm so it points downward.

 - Slowly tilt your body sideways so that the dumbbell moves down as far as you comfortably can.